fpagliughi/rust-industrial-io/README.md

 These are the unreleased features in this branch:

 - Support for libiio v0.18
+- Further implementation of _libiio_ functions for contexts, devices, channels, etc.
+- [Breaking] Removed previous `ChannelType` for Input/Output as it conflicted with the library's channel types of `Voltage`, `Current`, `Power`, etc, and implemented the library type.
 - Contexts have a ref-counted "inner" representation using _Rc<>_, and can be "cloned" quickly by incrementing the count.
 (Thanks, @skrap!)
  - Devices carry a cloned reference to the context that created them, thus keeping the context alive until the last device using it gets dropped.
  - Some clippy-recommended lints.